 Natural and anthropogenic sources of atmospheric constituents

-Global energy balance, the general circulation of the atmosphere and ocean, and climate variability
+Global energy balance and the general circulation of the atmosphere and ocean

-Phenomena resulting from this coupled system including El Niño–Southern Oscillation, monsoons, etc.
+Phenomena resulting from this coupled system including El Niño–Southern Oscillation, the Gulf stream, and monsoons

 Principles of measurement and uncertainty